mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

 # SpotOn ground control application

-The SpotOn ground control application is an in-progress project that is built on top of chobitsfan's [MiniGroundControl](https://github.com/chobitsfan/MiniGroundControl/blob/master/README.md).
+The SpotOn ground control application is an in-progress project that is built on top of chobitsfan's [MiniGroundControl](https://github.com/chobitsfan/MiniGroundControl/blob/master/README.md), which contains lightweight functionality for mavlink communcation over usb serial antennas.
 It is tailored to be a UAV surveying tool which allows users to select locations on an integrated map and direct a quadcopter with a laser-gimbal attachment over those spots.

 This project is intended to be a more polished and practical version of the [proof-of-concept](https://github.com/jackhlay/DroneUI) we created in the Fall 2023 semester.